HarritonResearchLab/NAPYSOs/README.md

 # NAPYSOs
 Here is the code for calculating Quasi-Periodicity (Q) and Flux-Asymmetry (M) that we used in our work investigating the variability of young stellar objects in the North American Nebula.
+We thank John Bredall for sharing an initial version of the code for Q that we modified for this work.

 We also included a custom style sheet `napyso.mplstyle` for replicating the figure aesthetic we strove for in our plots.
 See the [documentation](https://matplotlib.org/stable/tutorials/introductory/customizing.html) for information on how to use it.